Whilst it may not seem overly important to you right now, properly setting goals can be EXTREMELY POWERFUL if you do it right.

 Making general statements like ‘’I want to DJ professionally by the end of the year’’ just isn’t going to cut it I’m afraid.
 It’s just not specific enough!

 Consider this basic example below.
-Think of it a bit like a ‘note to self’, or the ”overview” of your goal.
+Think of it a bit like a note-to-self, or the overview of your goal.
+When you do yours, you’ll want to write it down.

 By the 30th of November next year (insert the actual year) I will finally have played out in my home town of (insert your town) for the first time – and gotten paid for it!